Police Service of Northern Ireland: Other items

+The PSNI previously issued BlackBerry devices to officers, which have now been replaced by various models of Android smartphones.

+As of 2019 the service began replacing the previously issued CS spray with PAVA spray.

 Headquarters

-The service's headquarters are located in Knock, an area in east Belfast.
+The service's headquarters are located in Knock, an area in east Belfast, and since the 1980s has included the Service's Museum.

+2023 data breach and ICO fine

+On 8 August 2023, the PSNI suffered a major data breach when personal information of approximately 9,500 police officers and staff was accidentally published online in response to a freedom of information request.
+The disclosed data included surnames, initials, ranks, work locations and departments for all PSNI employees.

+On 26 September 2024, the UK Information Commissioner's Office (ICO) issued a monetary penalty notice fining the PSNI £750,000 for infringements of data protection law related to the breach.
+The ICO found that the PSNI had failed to implement appropriate technical and organisational measures to protect personal data from 25 May 2018 to 14 June 2024, in violation of the UK General Data Protection Regulation.

+The ICO noted the sensitive nature of the data given the security situation in Northern Ireland, stating the breach "could lead to the most severe consequences imaginable for officers, staff and their families."
+While the ICO initially calculated a £5.6 million fine based on the seriousness of the infringements, this was reduced to £750,000 in line with the ICO's revised approach to public sector enforcement.

-List of chief constables
+Chief constables

 Ranks

-In the PSNI there are also Special constables known as a Reserve Constable which can be part or full time positions.
+In the PSNI there are also part-time Special constables known as a Reserve Constable.
+In contrast to most Special constables elsewhere in the UK, this is a paid position.

-The ranks and their insignia correspond to those of other UK police services, with a few modifications.
-Sergeants' chevrons are worn point-up as is done in the United States, rather than point-down as is done in other police and military services of the United Kingdom.
+The ranks and their insignia correspond to those of other UK police services, with a few modifications: Sergeants' chevrons are worn point-up as is done in the United States, rather than point-down as is done in other police and military services of the United Kingdom.
 The six-pointed star & saltire device from the PSNI badge is used in place of the Crown in the insignia of superintendents, chief superintendents and the chief constable.

 The rank insignia of the chief constable, unlike those in other parts of the UK, are similar to those of the Commissioner of Police of the Metropolis and the Commissioner of the City of London Police.